stemoutreach/DataAndAgentsLab/18-how-to-open-and-run-notebooks-in-google-colab.md

 If you get a `FileNotFoundError`, try these steps:

 1. Check whether the notebook uses a CSV file.
-2. Confirm that the data file was uploaded or is available in the same repo structure.
+2. Confirm that the data file is available along with the notebook.
 3. Re-run the setup cell near the top of the notebook.
 4. Print the data path being used.
 5. Ask your mentor whether you should:
    - upload the CSV manually
-   - open the notebook from GitHub instead
    - use a different folder location
+   - reopen the notebook from the repository

 A file path problem does not usually mean your code is wrong.
 It often means the notebook cannot see the data file yet.

+---

+## Best Workflow for Students Using GitLab

+If your class or team stores notebooks in GitLab, this is the simplest workflow:

+1. Open GitLab
+2. Download the notebook file
+3. Open Colab
+4. Upload the notebook
+5. Upload the matching CSV if the notebook needs one
+6. Save your own copy
+7. Start at the top and run the cells in order

 ---